datafolklabs/cement/doc/source/dev/hooks.rst

 A hook is just an identifier, but the functions registered to that hook are what get run when the hook is called.
-Registering a hook function should also be done early on in the bootstrap process (before the hook is called obviously).
+Registering a hook function should also be done early on in the bootstrap process, any time after the application has been created, after the hook is defined, and before the hook is run.
+Note that every hook is different, and therefore should be clearly documented by the 'owner' of the hook (application developer, plugin developer, etc).

 .. code-block:: python

-    from cement.core import foundation, hook
+    from cement.core import hook

-    # First create the application
-    app = foundation.CementApp('myapp')

-    # Then define any application hooks
-    hook.define('my_example_hook')

-    def my_func():
-        # do something
-        something = "The result of my hook." return something

-    def my_other_func():
+    def my_func(app):
-        # do something
         pass

-    # Register any hook functions.
-In the real world, this would likely be
-    # done elsewhere in the application such as in plugins.
+    with CementApp('myapp') as app:
         hook.register('my_example_hook', my_func)
-    hook.register('my_example_hook', my_other_func)

-    # Setup the application
-    app.setup()
+        app.run()

 What you return depends on what the developer defining the hook is expecting.